Nut vs Bolt: Types, and Differences with Screws and Rivets

 During installation, the lifting eye bolts must be installed vertically on the plane of the workpiece, the joint surface should be flat and tight, and adjusted to the stretching direction to avoid contact with sharp edges.
 Its test load is 2.5 times the working load, and 20000 fatigue tests are conducted at 1.5 times the working load.

-6.Hex bolts
+6.Hex Bolts

 Hex bolts